Suella Braverman’s past controversies amid speeding points scandal

 Rishi Sunak is under pressure to launch an investigation into the home secretary

-Suella Braverman is facing allegations that she asked civil servants to help her avoid getting points on her licence for speeding.

-Prime minister Rishi Sunak is under pressure to launch an investigation into the claims.
+Suella Braverman is facing allegations that she asked civil servants to help her avoid getting points on her licence for speeding, as prime minister Rishi Sunak is set to make a decision on her future as home secretary today.
+During her two stints as home secretary, Mrs Braverman has regularly attracted criticism for her comments and policy decisions.

 Here are some of her controversial moments: